 In the early 2000s, another faculty member, Caridad Souza, created an internship program whereby students could earn course credit for their work within the GSRC.

 Around 2004 came a newly appointed advisory council by Professor Marilyn Helterline, then chair of the Women's and Gender Studies Department, drafted a mission statement to promote the educational and advocacy mandate of the Center.
 They also drafted a proposal for financial and staffing support by the college.
 In 2005 it moved to its current location in Hunt Union 219 and fell under the purview of Student Development.
 In 2007, the college agreed to professionally staff the GSC at 50% and hired Robin Nussbaum to coordinate the Center.
 In 2012, the college made the position a full-time position.
-Elliot Ruggles has functioned as Center Director since June 2013.
+Elliot Ruggles functioned as Center Director from June 2013-2015.

 Today, the Center educates the campus community about gender and sexual equity and helps foster dialogue regarding a basic understanding of gender and sexuality.
-We bring together individuals of all genders, ethnicities, sexual orientations, classes, abilities, and ages to promote gender and sexual equity within the College community.
+We bring together individuals of all genders, ethnicities, sexual orientations, classes, abilities, and ages to promote gender and sexual equity within the college community.